 Finally, this so beautiful first day in Sangalaki ended in pain, for me.
 I was stung by a stingray.
 In other words, a beast stingray with blue dotsThis is a very common species in these tropical waters, a miniature but venomous cousin of the harmless large manta rays.
 Hidden in the sand, at the edge of the beach, it stabbed me with its poisonous sting in my left foot while I was returning to the boat.

 I had my diving boots and I was walking carefully.
 The dart is on the side of the foot, near the little toe, just above the rubber of my sole.

 The guys who guard the island since the Sangalaki resort is closed have brought a tub of hot water to relieve the excruciating pain (ah ... that reminds me of my Rescue !
 Yes, the venom of stingrays (is thermolabile, which means that its toxicity decreases at a certain temperature.

 Then I gritted my teeth on the boat until I got back to Derawan.
 It does not show at all on the photo below, but I hurt, really badly.

 I'm brave in the midst of all these caring Americans, and I even find the strength to grimace a smile and raise my fingers like the Indonesians every time they get their picture taken, but this return has been a torture .

 I was the attraction of the day, in the village.
 A nice lady carried me on her motorcycle to the small clinic where, by chance, a doctor was present that day.
 A young woman who spoke perfect English, who took care of me.

 Hot water, anesthetic sting, incision to properly clean the inside of the wound.
 Medoc to avoid infection and prohibition to go in the water for three days, time to heal ...

-Three days of forced rest, so, to watch the turtles from the pontoon, without ploufs nor snorkeling ... what a torture!
+Three days of forced rest, therefore, watching the turtles from the pontoon, without ploufs nor snorkeling... what a torment!